vramework/vramework-website/docs/90-custom-handlers/01-custom-http-handler.md

 ---
 sidebar_position: 0
-title: Writing your own handler
+title: Writing your own HTTP handler
 ---

 You can integrate Vramework into most nextJS HTTP servers in three steps.